What are you looking for?

 Why it matters: Service learning develops empathy, civic responsibility, and the understanding that success includes contributing to the well-being of others.

-• icon Established community partnerships in Chennai
+• Established community partnerships in Chennai

-• icon Integrated service hours into graduation requirements
+• Integrated service hours into graduation requirements

-• icon Launched school-wide service initiatives
+• Launched school-wide service initiatives

 4.6 Connections to Indian Culture